-It is interesting to note that only one compound is shared between the top-10 lists of the two proxies.
-By contrast, in previous tests, we found that increasing the weight of E{pred} ($w_E=2$) led to significant overlap between the two lists, although with differing priority (i.e. the order of the rankings was different).
+It is interesting to note the lack of shared compounds between the top-10 lists of the two proxies.
+By contrast, in previous tests, we found that increasing the weight of E{pred} (w_E =2) led to significant overlap between the two lists, although with differing priority (i.e. the order of the rankings was different).
 Because the weights used can have a significant effect on the rankings, it may be worth probing several values for a given study to elucidate and assess behaviors.
-Indeed, as w_E grows larger, it tends towards a classic approach of searching for high-performance candidates only, yet for very small values of w_E , the performance of the topranked compounds may be too low to be of utility
+Indeed, as w_E grows larger, it tends towards a classic approach of searching for high-performance candidates only, yet for very

 Table 3: Top-10 ranked high-performing, density-proxy candidates.
-Formula, predicted bulk modulus (E{pred}) (GPa), kNN average bulk modulus $(E{\text{pred},kNN})$ (GPa), and weighted, scaled discovery score based on train contribution to validation log density proxy (s{ρ}) .
+Formula, predicted bulk modulus $(E{\rm pred})$ (GPa), kNN average bulk modulus $(E{\rm pred,kNN})$ (GPa), and weighted, scaled discovery score based on train contribution to validation log density proxy (s{ρ}) .